Aunt Vom and the Great Feminist Uprising

 It seems two Aunts from Mrs Studley-Constable’s family, had been wandering the rooms of their home in a state of desperate frustration.
 Both women in their lifetime were puritans, and became enraged at the sights they never saw when visiting.
 It seems Wayne would ‘dress up’ for company.
 Yet, since the Aunts’ death, his arse being bared to them on a daily basis was too much to bear.
 They’d smashed mirrors, windows, crockery, and glassware.
 They’d pelted him with trousers during the night.
 They’d placed sheets over his naked area, resulting in him wandering blindly down hallways and hitting his head on protruding lamps.
 They’d even managed to mix a Plaster of Paris and poured it into his crevice, to be finally rid of the offending sight.
 This resulted in him fearing he’d endured the most dangerous wedgie, and we all recalled the night he’d jumped into the canal, blaming his doctor again.
 (None of us have booked an appointment with the Dr Jenkins since).

 Aunt Agnes called to the spirits in a most dramatic manner.
 She asked of them to be free of the bonds of human existence and free themselves from the shackles of this world.
 The answer came back ‘Not ’til the house be free of this vision of horror’ After pleading with them further, the reply came back ‘Jog the feck on’.
 The curtains blew, the house rattled and shook.
 Mrs Prestley-Bismuth had an attack of the vapours, and the good Reverend cacked himself.
-Aunt Agnes summoned Wayne and made him put trousers on (with the zip at the front).
+Aunt Agnes summoned Wayne and made him put trousers on (with the zip at the front this time).
 The house settled.

 Just at that moment, three pointy women strode in.
 Locally known as the Ecclefechers, these three are capable of coping with the most fiesty and dangerous of spirits.
-From left, Priestess Annunciata of Fort William, High Priestess Tracey of Bristol, and Priestess Morag of Hamilton Academicals.
+From left, Priestess Immcolata of Fort William, High Priestess Tracey of Inverness, and Priestess Morag of Hamilton Academicals.
 They advanced with wands, pointed towards a gathering mist above the dinner table.
 I wasn’t entirely sure this was wise, as the spirits were gathering above us, but the good Reverend had broken wind in quite an epic fashion.
 It is unwise to banish a fart with a wand, there is a spirit in methane than becomes most angry.

 Amazingly, they banished the unsettled spirits.
 Unfortunately, they blew the windows out completely.
 However, all is well again – Mrs Prestley-Bismuth has plenty of gossip and enough remaining eyebrows to pencil in.
 The Studley-Constables are happy with their new ‘trousers always’ rule, and something new-fangled called double-glazing.
 The Reverend is banging on about Ouija boards and how marvellous they are, which has sent his flock flinging themselves at Baptists in hope of salvation.
 Aunt Agnes and her ladies left after a slap-up tea of toadflax crumpets and henbane scones.
-I, happily, have found strictly on catch up telly, and recline cheerfully in my elm bark nightdress.
+I, happily, have found Strictly on catch up telly, and recline cheerfully in my elm bark nightdress.
 Thankyou for reading, dearest followers, may your weekend be blessed with green beans without stringy bits, and may you always have enough cheese. x

 The Great Woolrash Outbreak

-This week has been a trial.
+Hello, my dear tea cosies.
+I do hope that you are well.
+Kind gratitude to you, for reading my writings, both of you.
+Life in my hedge in Gloucestershire is splendid, and I adore the canal activities.
+I have found a new job at the Alternative Thinking College of Thrupp, where I shall be teaching Shrieking for Spritual Connection, Advanced Hiding, and Pointing for the Unconfident.
+I’m overjoyed.This week has been a trial.
 There has been a strange occurrence in our community, people began scratching and itching in a random fashion.
 I feared my hessian sack dress would soon follow this trend, but no, I am all well.
 It was a mystery.
-Farm hands and boat people were rendered incapable of moving machinery and craft due to the incessant itch.
+Farm hands and boat people were rendered incapable of moving machinery and water craft due to the incessant itch.
 I asked where has this come from?
 Some agricultural mite?
 A spaceship?
-Swindon (wouldn’t surprise me)?
+Swindon? (wouldn’t surprise me)?

 This is a pictogram, drawn by a local gentleman, Mr Dave Epiglottis.
 We don’t have cameras in this neck of the woods so he quickly sketched a throng of local boaters clawing at themselves to relieve the dreadful itch.
 Either that, or it’s an orgy, I’m not quite sure.
-Most look distraught, but Mrs Vileda Toller at the back, has that “look” of a woman in the throws of, well…..something.
+Most look distraught, but Mrs Enid Rumpeter at the back, has that “look” of a woman in the throws of, well, something.

 Anyway.
 I did some research.
 I googled itchy things, and no information was forthcoming.
 So I invoked the Sheep God and asked her advice.
 Baaarbara.
 An ancient woolly deity, with eyes the wrong way, and a killer kick.
 Amid a fog of incense smoke, she told me the itchy plague was wool rash.
-And….dun, dun, derrr, the root of the issue was a man from Worcester.
-A bloody buggery weidron of a man who decided to plague Gloucester so he could step in, render the inhabitants incapable, and absorb the county in his own in preparation for world domination.
+And….dun, dun, derrr, the root of the issue was a man from Bourton-On-The-Water.
+A bloody buggery weidron of a man who decided to plague Gloucester so he could step in, render the inhabitants incapable, and absorb the county in his own in preparation for world domination where sheep would be used to herd people into submission.
 Shocking.
 But world domination, as we know, often starts in the Cotswolds.

 This is he.
 His name is Rabularia Stanton McFrog.
 He’s a ruthless git.
 He really does plan to take our lovely county.
 I trod the worn floor of my hedge wondering what to do and elegantly wringing my hands in a suitable Jane Austin manner.
 Then I ditched that and began swearing and cursing him for eternity.
 However, to curse a man fully, you need to sacrifice toads and have enough mugwort to mug a wort.
 And I didn’t.
 And I like toads.
 Satan once again is a seagull shitting on my breakfast flakes.